benny-discord/helpdesk/pages/docs/tags/tags-info.md

 # Features
 Benny's tags module offers amazing features to help you even more.
 You can customize these options in your server's [dashboard](https://bennybot.dev/dashboard).
 You can view articles of these features [here.](https://help.bennybot.dev/docs/tags)
 # Permissions
-Benny requires a list of permissions
+For the Tags module to function correctly, it requires a list of permissions.
+<Alert style="info">These options can be found like so: Server Settings > Roles > Benny</Alert>
+Benny requires these permissions:
+* View Message History
+* View Messages
+- Send Messages
+- Embed Links